ThijnK/maze/README.md

 Maze is a **dynamic symbolic execution (DSE)** engine for **automated test generation** of Java programs.

-The engine analyzes JVM bytecode and uses a combination of symbolic and concrete execution to explore program paths and generate JUnit 5 test cases that maximize code coverage.
+The engine analyzes JVM bytecode and uses a combination of symbolic and concrete execution to explore program paths and generate JUnit 5 (or JUnit 4) test cases that aim to maximize code coverage.
 It supports various search strategies and can handle complex data structures, including arrays and objects.
 Constraint solving is powered by the Z3 theorem prover.